kubeshop/monokle/docs/getting-started.md

 # Getting Started with Monokle

-Monokle is a standalong desktop application, you can either download an (as of yet unsigned) installer from [releases](https://github.com/kubeshop/monokle/releases) or clone our repo and run as described below!
+Monokle is a standalone desktop application, you can either download an (as of yet unsigned) installer from [releases](https://github.com/kubeshop/monokle/releases) or clone our repo and run as described below!

 Note: If you download the unsigned binary, your OS might complain - here's how to fix it on MacOS